-Yoshie has been blessed to work with great mentors and fellow musicians such as Billy Bob Thornton, Alejandro Sanz, Joyce Moreno, Milton Nascimento, Jacob Collier, Snarky Puppy, and a Roc Nation artist, Victory Boyd, Women of the World, amongst others.
-Her works have used in the advertisements or productions by HITACHI, Russell Stover Chocolates, Amazon, and Univision to name a few.
-She has performed at prestigious concert venues including Microsoft Theater, The Theatre at Ace Hotel, MIT Kresge Auditorium, Harvard Sandres Theatre, and Cotton Club Tokyo.
+Yoshie has worked with great mentors and fellow musicians such as Billy Bob Thornton, Alejandro Sanz, Aref Arefkia, Women of the World, Roc Nation artists Victory Boyd and Infinity Song, amongst others.
+Her works have used by HITACHI, Amazon, Russell Stover Chocolates, and Univision to name a few.
+She has performed at prestigious concert venues including Microsoft Theater, The Theatre at Ace Hotel, MIT Kresge Auditorium, Harvard Sanders Theatre, and Cotton Club Tokyo.

 Yoshie is the Official Arranger of the UNIVOZ Vocal Ensemble.
 In 2019, UNIVOZ won the popular Acappella competition TV program, “Sing That Thing!” on WBGH2 with her original composition, "Sing For You".
 In 2020, Yoshie's acappella video production, "Blame It On the COVID-19 feat.
 UNIVOZ" received

 the Grand Prize, Judge Sato Award, and the Musicality Award from the Japanese remote choir competition, "Tele - Chorus Contest".
 The video also took part in the m-pact Vocal Festival 2020.

 Currently, Yoshie is working as one of the Founders of the global initiative, Songs for World Peace to promote peace through the power of music, aiming to share 190+ songs from 190+ songwriters from 190+ countries about world peace performed in the native languages by September 21, 2021, International Day of Peace.